REL 275 - banner

 Exams

-There will be one midterm and one comprehensive final exam, both administered in the classroom through the Canvas system.
+There will be one midterm and one comprehensive final exam, both administered through the Learning Suite system.
 You will need an electronic device (laptop computer, tablet, or mobile phone) with Internet access.
 A study guide for each exam is incorporated in the reading assignments' web pages (click on "Course Schedule" hyperlink above).
 Study guides will not be handed out in class.
 In the event of exams taken late due to non-extenuating circumstances (see "House Rules" below), a penalty of 15 points may be imposed.
 Extenuating circumstances that could waive this penalty should be reported immediately.

 Reflection Paper